 The checkbox allows you set whether this repository is available to client side tools or not.

 Beyond the generic fields used for any repository, a number of different fields are used and vary depending on the repository format and type.
-They are grouped under a number of specific headers that include configuration for the related aspects and include:
+They are grouped under a number of specific headers that include configuration for the related aspects detailed below.

 Every repository needs to have a Blob store configured to determine where components are stored.
 The drop-down allows you to select from all the configured blob stores.
 Documentation about creating blob stores can be found in Blob Stores.

 The Strict Content Type Validation allows you to activate a validation that checks the MIME type of all files published into a repository to conform to the allowed types for the specific repository format.